 - How do you think business leaders should be involved in policy reforms—such as Ban the Box or removing unnecessary barriers to licensing—to promote broader support?

 An overview of the current state of reentry and employment and its importance to employers should be presented early in the event to prepare the audience for the rest of the speakers.
 The planning team can use the following talking points to prepare a public official, issue expert, business leader, or other speaker to deliver the overview.

-It is also important to include local or state facts on incarceration, recidivism, and employment, which can be found on state corrections websites, through local reentry agencies, and in the documents below.
+It is also important to include local or state facts on incarceration, recidivism, and employment, which can be found on state corrections websites and through local reentry agencies.
 Key facts and resources, such as contact information for local reentry agencies, can be compiled in a handout for distribution at the employer engagement event.

 The following is a list of resources on reentry and employment to help frame the issues for the planning team and the audience:

-- Best Practices Standards: The Proper Use of Criminal Records in Hiring PDF
+Best Practices Standards: The Proper Use of Criminal Records in Hiring

-- The Price We Pay: The Economic Costs of Barriers to Employment for Former Prisoners and People Convicted of Felonies
+The Price We Pay: The Economic Costs of Barriers to Employment for Former Prisoners and People Convicted of Felonies (PDF)

 Media Outreach and Coverage